neuronets/nobrainer/README.md

 ### Predicting a brainmask for a T1-weighted brain scan

+In the following examples, we will use a 3D U-Net trained for brain extraction and documented in [_Nobrainer_ models](https://github.com/kaczmarj/nobrainer-models#brain-extraction).

-In the base case, we run the T1w scan through the model for predition.
+In the base case, we run the T1w scan through the model for prediction.

 ```bash
 # Get sample T1w scan.